Malvern Madondo

 Research

-At Emory, I have the amazing opportunity to work with Dr. Lars Ruthotto and Dr. Nicholas Au Yong on closed-loop neuromodulation via Reinforcement Learning and Optimal Control.
-Some representative projects include:
+Interdisciplinary collaboration with Dr. Lars Ruthotto and Dr. Nicholas Au Yong on developing adaptive control algorithms for optimizing deep brain stimulation via Reinforcement Learning and Optimal Control.

 • Reinforcement Learning for Sustainable Agriculture